 |Basic Plan Rates||$8.25/user/month||$6.00/user/month||$14.99/user/month|

 Google Hangouts Meet is the cheapest choice to go with if we exclude Zoom’s free version that can be used for some purposes.
-When it comes to additional tools and functionality, Zoom is clearly the superior product but it does come at a higher price range.
+When it comes to additional tools and functionality, Zoom is the superior product but it does come at a higher price range.

 Overall, businesses looking for simple solutions can safely rely on Skype or Google, and businesses that are more dependent on video conferencing technology can invest in more advanced solutions such as Zoom, RingCentral, Zoho or others.

 Web Conferencing solutions can help businesses to hold more efficient meetings online, with features such as simple scheduling, notifications, collaborations tools, multi-device access, chat, cloud-based file sharing, and top-notch security protocols.
 These tools even make it seamless to schedule a follow-up.